by Thairanked Guide

 In many cities, the event is accompanied by fireworks, traditional dance performances, and krathong beauty contests.

 In Chiang Mai, Loy Krathong coincides with Yi Peng, the famous lantern festival where thousands of glowing lanterns are released into the sky, creating one of Thailand’s most magical and photographed scenes.
+For the best places and ways to experience unique festivals, see Thai Holidays in 2026: The Best Festivals for Travelers.

 Loy Krathong is more than a beautiful sight; it reflects Thailand’s deep respect for nature, gratitude, and renewal.
 It’s a time to appreciate water, cleanse one’s spirit, and express hope for the future.